brianary/scripts/README.md

 - **[Format-Xml.ps1](Format-Xml.ps1)**: Pretty-print XML.
 - **[Get-AspNetEvents.ps1](Get-AspNetEvents.ps1)**: Parses ASP.NET errors from the event log on the given server.
 - **[Get-AssemblyFramework.ps1](Get-AssemblyFramework.ps1)**: Gets the framework version an assembly was compiled for.
-- :new: **[Get-CachedCredential.ps1](Get-CachedCredential.ps1)**: Return a credential from secure storage, or prompt the user for it if not found.
+- **[Get-CachedCredential.ps1](Get-CachedCredential.ps1)**: Return a credential from secure storage, or prompt the user for it if not found.
 - **[Get-CharacterDetails.ps1](Get-CharacterDetails.ps1)**: Returns filterable categorical information about characters in the Unicode Basic Multilingual Plane.
 - **[Get-ClassicAspEvents.ps1](Get-ClassicAspEvents.ps1)**: Gets Classic ASP errors from the event log on the given server.
 - **[Get-Comics.ps1](Get-Comics.ps1)**: Returns a cached list of comics from the Shortboxed API.